MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/analytics/analytics-api/index.md

 [[WLAnalytics sharedInstance] send];
 ```

-of for *Swift* use the API method:
+or for *Swift* use the API method:

 ```swift
 WLAnalytics.sharedInstance().send();